mwat56/sessions/README.md

 In practice `cookies` are basically an invasion into the user's property (`cookies` claim disk space and require additional electricity for processing) and they are, by definition, kind of a surveillance and tracking tool.
 Nobody who has their user's best interesst in mind would consider using `cookies`.
-Their only advantage is that they are easy to implement – which was kind of the point: ease of implementation.
+Their only advantage is that they are easy to implement – which was kind of the point initially: ease of implementation.
 On the other hand the remote users were considered just a passive and obedient consumer – an essumption you can't really make in general:
 Since `cookies` are stored on the remote user's computer you don't really have control over that piece of data but instead the remote user's computer (which means the remote user) ultimately controls this data and thus can easily manipulate it.
 In other words: _`cookies` are inherently insecure_.
 It's clear that nowadays – with data security and the user's privacy in mind – using `cookies` is just an outdated technique.
 It's also clear that harvesting the user's facilities (including disk space and electricity) should be avoided.

+Additionally using `Cookies` requires you to use `JavaScript` as well (which is another barrier best to be avoided).
+In the European Union – with all its currently 28 member countries – `Cookies` are allowed only if the user explicitely agrees; in other words: they may _not be set automatically_.
+And to get the user's consent you'd need Javascript which then – after reading the user's reaction – either sets a `Cookie` _or not_.
+So if you care for a barrier-free web-presentation and want to respect privacy and data-protection laws you can't use `Cookies`.

 Another flaw you'll find in the literature about user sessions is the fact that it's often primarily considered in connection with users who are in one way or another _logged in_ with the web-server.
 But that is only _one_ possible reason for considering some kind of session (data) store.